Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Design of

-More specifically, \ara-Controller serves as the operating system for \ara.
+More specifically, AraController serves as the operating system for \ara.
 It includes a \textit{User Manager} for user authentication and access control (e.g., federated login via Globus~\cite{globus}), a \textit{Resource Manager} for resource pool management, and a \textit{Container Manager} for executing containerized experiments.
-It takes less than 15~seconds for the \ara\ Resource Manager to create a resource lease on a user request; the time for launching experiment containers varies depending on the size of the container image, with $\sim$80\% of the time spent for downloading the image and the remaining $\sim$20\% for creating and starting the experiment container.
-Moreover, there is a \textit{Global Orchestrator} to coordinate all the activities with dedicated security and reliability support (e.g., {LibreNMS}~\cite{librenms} and {Prometheus}~\cite{prometheus} based \ara-\textit{Monitoring}, redundancy-based \ara-\textit{Fault Tolerance}).
+Moreover, there is an \textit{ARA Global Orchestrator} to coordinate all the activities with dedicated security and reliability support (e.g., {LibreNMS}~\cite{librenms} and {Prometheus}~\cite{prometheus} based \textit{AraMonitoring}, redundancy-based \textit{AraFaultTolerance}.

-One of the most important capabilities of \ara-Soft is \textit{Wireless Guard} (WG) \cite{ARA-Wireless-Guard}.
-In \ara~living lab, concurrent users may share resources that use wireless spectrum of various bands.
-To provide the necessary isolation and ensure the compliance of spectrum usage, the WG modules in \ara-BS and \ara-UE continuously monitor the spectrum usage of experiments and coordinate with the WG module in \ara-Controller.
-In case of any violation in usage policy or experiment specification, the WG terminates the offending experiment immediately.
-Besides the dynamic checking, WG can enforce the security further through strict access controls in \ara\ experiment APIs.
+One of the most important capabilities of AraSoft is \textit{Wireless Guard} (WG)~\cite{ARA-Wireless-Guard}.
+In \ara, concurrent users may share resources that utilize the wireless spectrum across various bands.
+To ensure necessary isolation and compliance with spectrum usage policies, the WG modules in the AraBS and AraUE continuously monitor users' spectrum usage behavior and coordinate with the WG module in the AraController.
+WG operates in both the \textit{proactive} and \textit{reactive} modes.
+In proactive mode, user behavior---such as user-configured SDR parameters including transmission frequency and power---is intercepted from the USRP Hardware Driver~(UHD).
+On the other hand, the reactive mode adopts a hardware-based approach, continuously monitoring transmitted signals using RF sensors connected to SDRs via directional couplers at the BS (see Figure~\ref{fig:bs-rf}) and UE~(see B205 monitor in Figure~\ref{fig:ue-deployment}).
+The WG module compares the user behavior from the proactive and reactive modules with the experiment specification and spectrum policy.
+If it detects any violation of the usage policy or experiment specification, WG immediately terminates the offending experiment.
+Besides the proactive and reactive approaches, WG enhances security through strict access controls in \ara\ experiment APIs.